tofujin/python_csv_compare/README.md

 This is python script for comparing two csv files content.
 This program accepts two csv files input and compare the records with

 # input parameters
 file1 : 1st file for comparison
 file2 : 2nd file for comparison
-compare_key : field to link up record in two files for comparsion
+compare_key : field to link up record in two files for comparsion two input files should have same headers, column name for comparison

 # output
 csv file : csv file with different contents between two input csv files